-Eileen McGowan is interested in understanding and designing environments that nurture adult development in urban educational settings.
-In her research and practice, she focuses on formal mentoring and reflective practice and how their integration can produce transformational change in teaching and leadership.
-McGowan is a core faculty member in the Ed.L.D. program, teaching the second year core course and facilitating the mentoring seminar for the residency experience.
-Prior to her current appointment at Harvard, McGowan was a principal of Mentoring Strategies, a consulting firm specializing in the creation of more effective mentoring programs in urban school systems, higher-education programs, and nonprofit and for-profit organizations.
-She has served as Director of Evaluation at the national nonprofit Higher Education Resource Services (HERS).
-McGowan began her career was a teacher of children with emotional challenges in public education for 14 years and taught courses at Simmons College School of Management and Lesley University.
+Eileen McGowan was interested in understanding and designing environments that nurture adult development in urban educational settings.
+In her research and practice, she focused on formal mentoring and reflective practice, and how their integration can produce transformational change in teaching and leadership.
+McGowan was a core faculty member in the Ed.L.D. program, teaching the second-year core course and facilitating the mentoring seminar for the residency experience.
+Prior to her appointment at Harvard, McGowan was a principal of Mentoring Strategies, a consulting firm specializing in the creation of more effective mentoring programs in urban school systems, higher-education programs, and nonprofit and for-profit organizations.
+She has also served as Director of Evaluation at the national nonprofit Higher Education Resource Services (HERS).
+McGowan began her career as a teacher of children with emotional challenges in public education for 14 years and taught courses at Simmons College School of Management and Lesley University

 Click here to see a full list of Eileen McGowan's courses.

-ONeil, R., Blake-Beard, S., and McGowan, E. (2007).
+O’Neil, R., Blake-Beard, S., and McGowan, E. (2007).
 Blind dates?
 The importance of matching in successful formal mentoring relationships.
 In B.R.Ragins and K.E.
 Kram (Eds.)
 Handbook of Mentoring.
-Thousand Oaks, CA; Sage Publications.,(2009)
+Thousand Oaks, CA; Sage Publications.